 There is a lot of opportunity being offered to our region with the passage of the legislation.
 Industries need to adapt and change when responding to the market, and our state’s gaming market is not immune to a need for change.
 Changes brought about in this particular legislation help to address three issues, all of which involve safety and competitiveness.
 The provisions to the original law allow casinos to move onto land, host four tournaments per year, and gives them the flexibility with gaming space and positions to accommodate technologically modern machines.
 These changes would not be considered an expansion of gaming, simply an effort to keep operations within this industry performing at an optimum level.

 Senate Bill 316 has allowed our market to be more competitive, but let’s not halt the breaks on other opportunities that are presently being considered which will further continue the success of this industry.
 On the federal level, a sports betting moratorium was recently ruled on by the U.S. Supreme Court late this spring.
 The high court’s ruling gives individual states the authority to legalize regulated sports betting (on sites like FanDuel), effectively eliminating the Professional and Amateur Sports Protection Act (PASPA) which banned sports betting in every state except Nevada, Oregon, Delaware, and Montana.
 The PASPA ban has not curbed sports betting and its moratorium only fostered the potential for illegal industry growth.
 The U.S.A.
 Today reports that despite PASPA’s existence, the American Gaming Association (AGA) estimates at least $150B a year is gambled on sports in the U.S. and 97% of that amount was bet illegally.
+Now sports betting is legal through many sites such like 토토사이트 this revenue is legally taxed and not going into the hands of blackmarket betting “companies”.

 This ruling could be a big win for Louisiana’s budget woes.
 As the 2018 special session unfolds and seeks to solve Louisiana’s ongoing budget gap, we could see legislation take shape that would mirror other state’s initiative to capitalize on sports betting.
 In anticipation of the PASPA ruling, some states such as Mississippi and Connecticut decided to get ahead of the game and passed legislation that would immediately enact and add legalize regulated sports betting to their state’s gaming mix upon a favorable ruling.
 Some view the ruling as a good sign, as it certainly regulates illegal sports betting and brings with it potential capital expenditures and job growth within the market.
 Others argue that incorporating sports betting in the gaming mix will only bring on negative consequences to the community such as bankruptcy and higher crime rates.
 These same arguments and fear tactics were brought up in 1992 when the industry was taking shape.